 - Drink tea made of chamomile or rosemary to alleviate stress, anxiety, and tension.

-- Add infusions or diluted oils of peppermint, ginger, lavender, peppermint, or
+- Add infusions or diluted oils of peppermint, ginger, lavender, peppermint, or rosemary to hot herbal baths or use them for compresses.10

 4. Calendula Tea And Chamomile Extracts For Burns